maths/moodle-qtype_stack/doc/en/Authoring/Inputs.md

 This is very useful for ensuring the student has typed in an "equation", such as \(y=mx+c\) and not an expression such as \(mx+c\).
 Remember, you can't compare an expression with an equation!

-Another useful way of avoiding this problem is to put a LaTeX string such as \(y=\) just before the interaction element.
+Another useful way of avoiding this problem is to put a LaTeX string such as \(y=\) just before the input.
 E.g.

 	\(y=\)#ans1#.